plone/volto/packages/registry/docs/howto/how-to-register-and-retrieving-utilities.md

 config.registerUtility({
   name: 'url',
   type: 'validator',
-  method: () => 'this is a simple url validator utility', });
+  method: () => 'this is a simple URL validator utility', });

 config.registerUtility({
   name: 'url',
   type: 'validator',
-  method: () => 'this registered url validator utility will prevail, as defined later', });
+  method: () => 'this registered URL validator utility is the last defined, and therefore overrides all previous utilities with the same `name`', });
 ```